raginimangla/ski-powder-alert-service/docs/index.md

 # Powder Alert Service API

-The Powder Alert service is a simple cloud-based API that helps you get real-time updates on snowfall level at nearby  mountain resorts.
-The service also enables you to manage user profiles, keep a record of their favorite resorts, and send notifications when there is a threshold level of snow at a particular resort.
+The Powder Alert service is a simple cloud-based API that helps you get real-time updates on snowfall levels at nearby  mountain resorts.
+This service also enables you to manage user profiles, keep a record of their favorite resorts, and send notifications when a resorts meets a specific threshold level of fresh powder or snow.

-It has two main resources, **users** and **resorts**.
-You can use the API service to perform the following key functions:
+The API has two resources, **users** and **resorts**.
+You can use the Powder Alert service to perform the following key functions:

-* **Get Resorts by Powder Threshold Value**: Learn how to query resorts based on specific snowfall thresholds, enabling you to provide users with real-time updates on the best powder conditions.
+* **Create and Manage User Profiles**: Create user accounts, update user information, and manage user preferences for fresh powder.
-* **Create and Manage User Profiles**: Understand how to create user accounts, update user information, and manage user preferences.
+* **Retrieve Resort Information**: Access detailed information about various mountain resorts, including fresh powder (in inches) at each resort .
-* **Retrieve Resort Information**: Discover how to access detailed information about various mountain resorts.
+* **Get Resorts by Powder Threshold Value**: Query resorts based on specific snowfall thresholds.
-* **Set Up Powder Alerts**: Configure and customize alerts to notify users when their specified snowfall conditions are met, ensuring they never miss out on fresh powder.
+* **Set Up Powder Alerts**: Configure and customize alerts to notify users when their specified snowfall conditions are met.

 ## Authentication